MOZMOD – simulating tax and benefit policies for development in Mozambique

 - a youth unemployment benefit

 MOZMOD has been developed in cooperation with the Ministry of Economy and Finance of Mozambique and Southern African Social Policy Research Insights (SASPRI).
-The latest available version of MOZMOD is based on the Household Budget Survey (Inquérito ao Orçamento Familiar, IOF) 2008-09 and 2014-2015, allowing for representative results at the national level.
-Policies are simulated for 2015-2019 (based on updated household level data from 2008-2009 and 2014-2015).
-Given its expertise and long-term support to the Government of Mozambique since 2006 in establishing a Social Protection Floor at the national level, International Labour Organization (ILO) has collaborated with the MOZMOD initiative and supported the training courses during 2017-2019.
+The latest available version of MOZMOD is based on the Household Budget Survey (Inquérito ao Orçamento Familiar, IOF) 2014-15, allowing for representative results at the national level.
+Policies are simulated for the years 2015-22.
+The International Labour Organization (ILO) has collaborated with the MOZMOD initiative and supported several training courses over the past years.
+This support builds on ILO’s social protection expertise and past assistance to the Government of Mozambique, including especially the formation of a national Social Protection Floor for the country.